 Pace can be a great training tool for road running, whether it’s your “race pace,” a resting pace, VO2-max pace, or some other measurement.

-After all, keeping an eye on your pace while trail running can be disheartening.
-So avoid that route and just focus on intensity and your perceived effort level.
+Keeping an eye on your pace while trail running can be disheartening so avoid that route and focus on intensity and your perceived effort level.

 Tip #3: Enjoy the Journey